International Classification of Diseases

-The International Classification of Diseases (ICD) is a globally used diagnostic tool for epidemiology, health management and clinical purposes.
+The International Classification of Diseases (ICD) is a globally used medical classification that is used in epidemiology, health management and clinical diagnosis.
 The ICD is maintained by the World Health Organization (WHO), which is the directing and coordinating authority for health within the United Nations System.
-The ICD is originally designed as a health care classification system, providing a system of diagnostic codes for classifying diseases, including nuanced classifications of a wide variety of signs, symptoms, abnormal findings, complaints, social circumstances, and external causes of injury or disease.
-This system is designed to map health conditions to corresponding generic categories together with specific variations, assigning for these a designated code, up to six characters long.
-Thus, major categories are designed to include a set of similar diseases.
+The ICD was originally designed as a health care classification system, providing a system of diagnostic codes for classifying diseases, including nuanced classifications of a wide variety of signs, symptoms, abnormal findings, complaints, social circumstances, and external causes of injury or disease.
+This system is designed to map health conditions to corresponding generic categories together with specific variations; for these designated codes are assigned, each up to six characters long.
+Thus each major category is designed to include a set of similar diseases.

 The ICD is published by the WHO and used worldwide for morbidity and mortality statistics, reimbursement systems, and automated decision support in health care.
 This system is designed to promote international comparability in the collection, processing, classification, and presentation of these statistics.
-Like the analogous Diagnostic and Statistical Manual of Mental Disorders (which is limited to psychiatric disorders and almost exclusive to the United States), the ICD is a major project to statistically classify all health disorders, and provide diagnostic assistance.
-The ICD is a core statistically based classificatory diagnostic system for health care related issues of the WHO Family of International Classifications (WHO-FIC).
+The ICD is a major project to statistically classify all health disorders and to provide diagnostic assistance.
+The ICD is a core system for healthcare-related issues of the WHO Family of International Classifications (WHO-FIC).

 The ICD is revised periodically and is currently in its 11th revision.
-The ICD-11, as it is therefore known, was accepted by WHO's World Health Assembly (WHA) on 25 May 2019 and officially came into effect on 1 January 2022.
+The ICD-11, as it is known, was accepted by WHO's World Health Assembly (WHA) on 25 May 2019 and officially came into effect on 1 January 2022.
 On 11 February 2022, the WHO stated that 35 countries were using the ICD-11.